 The Tempest: In Your Soul is a River, you reference a lot to the cosmos, what inspired you to do this?

-Nikita Gill: I love writing about space, the reason why I enjoy is it kind of remind me how small we are in the grand scheme of the universe.
+Nikita Gill: I love writing about space, the reason why I enjoy it is it kind of reminds me how small we are in the grand scheme of the universe.
 It really puts things in perspective for me when I write about the cosmos that yeah that’s how tiny we are.